 Babies require more sleep than adults.
 Teenagers prefer sleeping past mid-morning.
 Toddlers take afternoon naps.
 As our body ages, we go through a variety of changes that affect the amount, depth, and quality of sleep as well as favored times to go to sleep and wake up.
 Each phase comes with its own characteristics and challenges.

 Young children often want to stay awake through nap times and past bedtime.
 Parents often feel this struggle as they try to ensure their child receives the required amount of sleep for his age.
-Teenagers may find themselves dragging through the school day, as their natural body rhythms urge them to sleep past the morning school bell.
+Teenagers may find themselves dragged through the school day, as their natural body rhythms urge them to sleep past the morning school bell.
 Older adults may find themselves waking up throughout the night or even waking up earlier in the morning than they are typically accustomed to rising.

 Over our lifetime, the amount of sleep we need each day slowly declines.
 From the time we are born, our bodies mature and develop, allowing us to function on less sleep, leveling out at around eight hours of rest as adults.